jackcallister/react-test-unit/README.md

 ## State

-State and refs are not supported with this library. `setState` eventually modifies the DOM (assuming there are VDOM diffs) so you will need to render the component to a DOM and simulate events as advised on in the React docs.
-Rendering a component with state and/or refs is absolutely fine, just don't subsequently make `setState` calls.
+State and refs are not supported with this library. `setState` eventually modifies the DOM (assuming there are VDOM diffs) so you will need to render the component to a DOM and simulate events.

+Rendering a component with state and/or refs will work, just don't make `setState` calls.

 ## API